Nurture Passive Candidates to Overcome Bad Timing

 When it comes to passive candidates, your current workforce may be your most important resource.
 Why?
 Passive candidates discuss potential jobs with friends and business contacts all the time.
 Yet passive candidates, by definition, don’t reach out to recruiters.

-Your employee referral program is intrinsic to your nurturing strategy.
-Create and manage it in your ATS.
+It’s important to understand that your employee referral program is intrinsic to your nurturing strategy.
+Again, you can manage your referral program in your ATS.

 5. Use candidate personas

-Identify the hiring manager’s needs and create candidate personas.
-Work from the persona to source passive candidates.
-This can be more effective than using the job description as your starting point.
-The job description is based on a position.
-A persona is based on a living, breathing human being.
+Using marketing techniques to recruit talent is called recruitment marketing.
+For example, you can create candidate personas which are similar to customer personas.
+When you’ve created them, use the persona to source passive candidates.
+Indeed, this can be more effective than using the job description as your starting point.
+This is because the job description is based on a position, but a persona is based on a living, breathing human being.
 The persona can help you identify candidates with not only the skills and experience, but one who is open to switching careers.

 A caveat on personas: if you define them too narrowly, you will introduce unconscious bias.
 Define your personas by career goals and experience.
 Leave out demographic identifiers.
 Bias limits nurturing campaigns.
 And it hampers efforts to diversify your workforce.